-Research shows students who don’t engage in learning activities during the summer can forget what they learned during the long break.
+Research shows students who don’t engage in learning activities during the summer can get caught in the “summer slide” and forget what they learned during the long break.
 By the end of 6th grade, students who lose reading skills over the summer are two years behind their classmates.
-Reading as a few as 4-6 books can help students maintain and even increase their reading skills during the summer.
+Reading as few as four to can help students maintain – and even increase – their reading skills during the summer.

 Do I have to have a library card to participate?

 Kids and young adults: You do not have to have a library card to participate in Summer Reading, even if you’re just visiting for the summer.
 Adults do have to have a PWPLS library card to participate in Adult Summer Reading.

 Do I have to read anything in particular?